Tag Archive : best marriage counselor in Gurgaon

 Calm Down and Reflect

 When talking is not solving the problem, be ready to walk away for the moment and take some time out to calm down and reflect.
 When you are running high on adrenalin, it is difficult to see a solution to the problem.
-Taking some time for yourself can help you in thinking about the issue in a separate way and looking at what you are responsible for.
-What is your part in making this problem?
+Taking some time for yourself can help you think about the issue in a separate way and look at what you are responsible for.
+What is your part in solving this problem?
 Stop focusing on your partner and what you think they are doing incorrectly and start looking at the patterns in your own behavior.
 This is where change starts.

 Communication issues do not need to damage your relationship.
-Working with a professional counselor at Saarthi Counseling Services can support you to form a positive communication style, where both partners feel heard, validated, and valued.
-Contact marriage counselor Shivani Misri Sadhoo now to start communicating in an effective and positive way for both you and your partner.
+Working with a professional counselor at Saarthi Counseling Services can support you in forming a positive communication style, where both partners feel heard, validated, and valued.
+Contact marriage counsellor Shivani Misri Sadhoo now to start communicating in an effective and positive way for both you and your partner.
 Let’s talk before it’s too late.

 Your Counselor Is Now Just Skype/Video Call Away